MINE GRAPH RULE: A New Cypher-like Operator for Mining Association Rules on Property Graphs: Related Work

-A different approach consists of transforming graph-based data into relational data and then searching for association rules.
-In~\cite{raja2012innovative}, graph data is re-modeled into a transaction database, for which association rules (with their support and confidence) are extracted.
+\textbf{Association rules mining using graphs managed by Neo4j.} Some works, with an application-oriented approach, address the extraction of association rules in real-world scenarios supported by Neo4j.
 Interesting case studies are reported in~\cite{ciftcci2021artist} (evaluating groups of artists appreciated by the same users) and in~\cite{standl2021pattern} (studying combinations of teaching methods that are more effective than others).
-In both works, data is extracted from Neo4j and structured in a way that the association rules are calculated thanks to established Python packages~\cite{apyori,raschkas_2018_mlxtend}. \cite{campi2021twitter} implements a case study in Neo4j to find popular Twitter hashtags that are posted together; here, authors evaluate the effect of pre-processing techniques that enhance the performance of the rule mining algorithm.
-In~\cite{sen2021recommendation}, an approach for a recommendation system of products is fully developed in Neo4j.
-Lastly, \cite{tiwari2010association} exploit graphs as a means to more easily extract rules from a relational transaction dataset.
-Each transaction is encoded in a graph with specific nodes and edges, and the rules are extracted by exploiting graph query languages.

-Note that all the mentioned works apply algorithms and the concepts of association rules to graph data, without formalizing what a rule is and without fully exploiting the richness given by the natural structure of graphs.
+In both works, data is only extracted from Neo4j and structured in a way that the association rules are calculated thanks to established Python packages~\cite{apyori,raschkas_2018_mlxtend}. \cite{campi2021twitter} implements a case study in Neo4j to find popular Twitter hashtags that are posted together; the work includes an evaluation of the effect of pre-processing techniques that enhance the performance of the rule mining algorithm.
+In~\cite{sen2021recommendation}, a recommender system is fully developed in Neo4j.
+Note that all the mentioned works apply algorithms and the concepts of association rules to graph data, without formalizing rules and without fully exploiting the richness given by the natural structure of graphs.